The secret to brand recognition: effective brand guidelines

 Brand recognition at a glance

-But it’s not just in store that your brand has to be recognisable: your brand has to be instantly recognisable in any format.
+But it’s not just on your website or in a slide deck that your brand has to be recognisable: your brand has to be instantly recognisable in any format.
 Take the example below.
 Can you tell which company this eBook cover and website homepage belong to after just a quick glance?

-Even without the company’s logo on show, the rounded font, the red colouring, and the words ‘delivery’, ‘mail’ and ‘postage’ all make it clear that this is Royal Mail.
+Even without the company’s name on show, the bright orange accents, the 'Hub' product names and the references to marketing and customers lets you know this is HubSpot.
 Despite the different formats, they both embody the same branding.

 Enter the brand guidelines